-In order to use RT-11 with the FD-211 (or the RX02), it is necessary to have or generate a system with a DY monitor built-in rather than a DX monitor.
-The easiest option for the user is to obtain his RT-11 system on double-density media.
+In order to use RT-11 with the FD-211 (or the RXO2), it is necessary to have or generate a system with a DY monitor built in rather than a DX monitor.
+The easiest option for the user is to obtain his RT-11 system on double density media.
+CRDS supplies such a diskette when RT-11 is purchased along with the MF-211.
 The system will then already have the DY monitor built in.
-The diskette can be placed in drive \emptyset and will boot with an init as described in Section 4.
+The diskette can be placed in drive 0 and will boot with an init as described in Section 4.

-Many users however have RT-11 system distribution media in single density format with a DX monitor built into the system.
-These diskettes have to be rebuilt to boot on an FD-211 (or RX02).
-In order to build a DY-based system, access to an FD-11 or an RX01 is required.
-If one is not available, either a DY-based monitor system diskette must be obtained or an FD-211 may be used in RX01 emulation mode as described in section 6.
+Many users, however, have RT-11 system distribution media in single density format with a DX monitor built into the system.
+These diskettes have to be rebuilt to boot on an FD-211 (or RXO2).
+In order to build a DY-based system, access to an FD-11 or an RXO1 is required.
+If none is available, a DY-based monitor system diskette must be obtained.

-5.2 CREATING A DY-BASED SYSTEM ON AN FD-11
+5.2 CREATING A DY-BASED SYSTEM ON A DX-BASED SYSTEM

-The DX-based system disk has a system monitor file on it: either DXMNSJ, DXMNFB, OR DXMNXM. (it may have more than one of these, but you are only using one.
+The DX-based system disk has a system monitor file on it: either DXMNSJ, DXMNFB, or DXMNXM.
+(It may have more than one of these, but you are only using one.
 If you don't know which one you are using, boot the system.
 The first thing printed on the terminal will be either RT-11SJ, RT-11FB, or RT-11XM.
 The last two letters of that are the same as the last two letters of the monitor you are using.)
 This system monitor file is written for use with single density systems.